 deo reports on the Bronx Household of Faith controversy.

 What the Ruling Says

 The New York Times reports that Judge Loretta A. Preska ruled that religious groups cannot be banned from holding services in public schools during hours when school is not in session.
-Judge Preska determined that the banning of religious groups violated the Establishment Clause of the First Amendment, which states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
+Judge Preska determined that banning religious groups violated the Establishment Clause of the First Amendment, which states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”

 Judge Preska further explained that the ban burdened the plaintiff’s exercise of free religion because the high rental fees at other buildings in New York made an alternative facility very challenging for the church with limited funding.

 “Given the uniquely expensive and crowded real estate market in which the church resides eviction from the board’s schools would amount to a concrete loss of religious freedom,” Judge Preska stated in her ruling.